Waldorfio/todo-app/README.md

 An interactive, and intuititive to-do app built using javascript, css, html and webpack.

 Goal:
+- To refine and practice the fundamentals of Javascript, CSS and HTML.
-- a
+- To apply OOP Pinciples (SOLID) on a real project.

 Challenges Faced:
-- Making an intuititive to-do app that people would choose to use.
+- Making an intuititive to-do app that people would actually use.